pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-contexts`                          A plugin to run tests written with the Contexts framework using pytest                                                                                                    May 19, 2021    4 - Beta               N/A
    :pypi:`pytest-cookies`                           The pytest plugin for your Cookiecutter templates. 🍪                                                                                                                     May 24, 2021    5 - Production/Stable  pytest (>=3.3.0)
    :pypi:`pytest-couchdbkit`                        py.test extension for per-test couchdb databases using couchdbkit                                                                                                         Apr 17, 2012    N/A                    N/A
-   :pypi:`pytest-count`                             count erros and send email                                                                                                                                                Jan 12, 2018    4 - Beta               N/A
+   :pypi:`pytest-count`                             count errors and send email                                                                                                                                                Jan 12, 2018    4 - Beta               N/A
    :pypi:`pytest-cov`                               Pytest plugin for measuring coverage.
 Oct 04, 2021    5 - Production/Stable  pytest (>=4.6)
    :pypi:`pytest-cover`                             Pytest plugin for measuring coverage.
 Forked from \`pytest-cov\`.
 Aug 01, 2015    5 - Production/Stable  N/A
    :pypi:`pytest-coverage`                                                                                                                                                                                                    Jun 17, 2015    N/A                    N/A